Thomas Braddell

 Sir Thomas Braddell CMG FRGS FESL (30 January 1823 – 19 September 1891) was an Irish lawyer, the first Attorney-General of the British Colony of Singapore.

 He was born in Rahingrany, County Wicklow and called to the bar at Gray's Inn in 1859.
 He took the role of Attorney-General of Singapore from 1 April 1867 to 1 January 1883.
 In 1883, his son Thomas de Multon Lee Braddell was himself attorney-general and, with his brother Robert Wallace Glen Lee Braddell founded the Singapore legal firm of Braddell Brothers.

 In the 1850s, he published historical works on the early settlement of Singapore in the Journal of the Indian Archipelago.

 Early years

-Thomas Braddell, C.M.G., F.R.G.S., F.E.S.L.,was born on 30 January 1823 at Raheengraney, Co.
-Wicklow, the property of his grandfather, the Rev. Henry Braddell, M.A., Rector of Carnew, Co.
-Wicklow.
+Thomas Braddell, C.M.G., F.R.G.S., F.E.S.L., was born on 30 January 1823 at Raheengraney, County Wicklow, the property of his grandfather, the Rev. Henry Braddell, M.A., Rector of Carnew, County Wicklow.